A Truly Happy Passover

 We should be so happy to prepare for Passover!
 Pesach isn’t one mitzvah – it’s thousands of mitzvot.
 Every second you don’t eat chametz, is a mitzvah!
 Every second you keep Shabbat/Yom Tov, is a mitzvah!
 You come out of Pesach loaded with thousands of wonderful, new, important mitzvot!
 Be happy with them!!!
 To not be happy with the mitzvot is the biggest insult to Hashem there is – that’s why someone can keep the entire Torah to the letter and still receive 98 curses… “because you did not serve Me with a happy heart.”

-One of the poskim for Chut shel Chessed publicized a part of the ruling of another great posek of Belz shlita in this week’s Chut shel Chessed newsletter, which is worth adding here:
+One of the poskim for Chut shel Chessed publicized part of the ruling of a great posek of Belz, and it is worth adding here:

 You don’t know what dangerous things they could be doing while you are busy cleaning – including things like videos and the internet, G-d forbid.
-Coronavirus will eventually end – you want to make sure that there are no negative effects from being home.
 Make sure you come into Passover with your children, and not without them!

 Tell us what you think!